joshbav/2k8s/README.md

 4. Install a K8s cluster named /dev/kubernetes-dev
    1 private and 0 public nodes, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1

 5. Install a Cassandra cluster named /cassandra
    With stock configuration (3 nodes)

-6. Install Jenkins named /dev/jenkins
+6. Install Jenkins to Marathon named /dev/jenkins
    With Jenkins master CPU lowered to 0.2

-7. Install an allocation load named /allocation-load so the dashboard entires are not flat
+7. Install an allocation loader to Marathon named /allocation-load so the dashboard entires are not flat

 8. Install a DC/OS license file, if it exists